NumPy docstrings#

 copybool, optional

-If true (default), then the object is copied.
-Otherwise, a copy will only be made if __array__ returns a copy, if obj is a nested sequence, or if a copy is needed to satisfy any of the other requirements (dtype, order, etc.).
+If True (default), then the array data is copied.
+If None, a copy will only be made if __array__ returns a copy, if obj is a nested sequence, or if a copy is needed to satisfy any of the other requirements (dtype, order, etc.).
+Note that any copy of the data is shallow, i.e., for arrays with object dtype, the new array will point to the same objects.
+See Examples for ndarray.copy.
+For False it raises a ValueError if a copy cannot be avoided.
+Default: True.

 order{'K', 'A', 'C', 'F'}, optional